RothAndrew/istio-practice/eks/README.md

 The guide has been developed using Linux and MacOS.
 Not so sure about Windows.
 Your mileage may vary.

-This guide uses tools that you can run on your local development machine.
-For a version that uses AWS EKS, go [here](./eks/README.md)
+This guide uses a kubernetes cluster in AWS EKS.
+For a version that uses your local dev machine, go [here](../README.md)

 ## Prerequisites